-As of December 31, 2020, we held cash and short-term investments of \$22.6 million.
-In January 2021, we raised net proceeds of \$31.4 million in an underwritten public offering and, in January and February 2021, we received another \$9.8 million in gross proceeds from the exercise of outstanding warrants.
-Based on our current projected cash requirements, we believe that our existing cash and investment balances and other sources of liquidity, not including potential milestone and royalty payments under our existing out-licensing and other collaboration agreements, will be sufficient to meet our capital requirements into the second half of 2023.
+As of December 31, 2021, we held cash and short-term investments of \$57.1 million.
+Based on our current projected cash requirements, we believe that our existing cash and investment balances and other sources of liquidity, not including potential milestone and royalty payments under potential out-licensing and other collaboration agreements, will be sufficient to meet our capital requirements into the first half of 2024.
 We have funded our operations primarily through public and private offerings of our securities, payments received under our strategic licensing and collaboration arrangements and interest earned on investments.
 The adequacy of our available funds to meet our operating and capital requirements will depend on many factors, including: the number, breadth, progress and results of our research, product development and clinical programs; the costs and timing of obtaining regulatory approvals for any of our therapeutic candidates; the terms and conditions of in-licensing and out-licensing therapeutic candidates; and costs incurred in enforcing and defending our patent claims and other intellectual property rights.